hms-dbmi/service-workbench-infrastructure-tools/README.md

 # Lambdas
 ## Notification
 Requires the lodash layer to be deployed.
-Because theis stack did not originate the dynamodb table, it can not add a stream to the table post-deployment.
+Because this stack did not originate the dynamodb table, it can not add a stream to the table post-deployment.
 The original stack must be updated to include a stream, or one must be added manually (which could be overwritten on future deployments).
 ```yaml
 # yml file where table is created, like /main/solution/backend/config/infra/cloudformation.yml
 Resources: